MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/time-phase-budget-line.md

 ## Automatic time phasing during budget line creation

-Once the budget period is configured at the project level, the process of time phasing budget lines and creating budget line details occura automatically, and applies to both cases: when a budget line is [created manually](create-delete-project-budget.md) or when it's [generated from estimates](create-project-budget-from-estimates.md).
+Once the budget period is configured at the project level, the process of time phasing budget lines and creating budget line details occur automatically, and applies to both cases: when a budget line is [created manually](create-delete-project-budget.md) or when it's [generated from estimates](create-project-budget-from-estimates.md).

 ## On demand time phasing of budget line